-General overview of the hearing and balance testing:
+General overview of the allergy testing:

 Allergies affect a significant portion of the population with varied factors triggering this immuno-response.
 In addition, allergies can be either percutaneous, subcutaneous or general.
 Percutaneous reactions include rashes, reddening of the skin, bruising and so on.
 Subcutaneous allergies include welting, urticaria (hives), etc. General immuno-reactions are such as anaphylactic shock, a rapid and dangerous multifactor allergic reaction that includes a number of symptomatic traits such as angioedema, swelling of the tongue and throat, shortness of breath, coronary artery spasm, rashes, low blood pressure, etc. Owing to the potential severity of allergic reactions, it is wise to undertake allergy testing to get allergy testing results that could be potentially life-saving.
-Allergy testing in children and allergy testing for dogs is especially important if you suspect they may be allergic to something.
+Allergy testing in children and allergy testing is especially important if you suspect they may be allergic to something.
 One such allergy test is the SET or serial endpoint test.

 Serial Endpoint Test or SET allergy testing is an allergy test conducted to determine which agent you are allergic to and at what concentration.
 This test is especially important as it determines what concentration of allergy agent affects you and to what extent.
 In other words, it determines your sensitivity to particular agents.
 For instance, some people can go into anaphylactic shock on ingestion of just a few peanuts while others may only get a mild allergic reaction.
 An SET test determines where you lie on this scale of severity.
 By exposing you to increasing concentrations (potency) of various allergy agents, the doctor is able to determine what you are allergic to and to what extent.